Major Payne poster

 Disruption

-Payne receives a call offering him command of a JROTC unit at Madison Preparatory School, a last chance to return to military service.
+Payne receives a call offering him command of the JROTC program at Madison Preparatory School, a last chance at staying in uniform and avoiding the civilian world he cannot navigate.

 5